 Doonfoot Bridge, River Doon

-Doonfoot, South Ayrshire
+Doonfoot, south of Ayr, South Ayrshire

 The answer is always a clear and unequivocal no.

 In this view as well as ducks, swans and seabirds all swimming happily to and

 OK.
 Tell the truth.
 The bit about the ducks was a fib.